 The music wound up with Trick Fly.
 Great guitar player.
 And the country and a little bit bluegrass sound of Fixity 5.

 The Food Truck Showdown is just one of many events on tap for this summer.
 Be sure to plan your visit with Brindley Beach Vacations today.
-Click here to browse our awesome vacation rentals in Outer Banks!
+After this amazing food event, make sure to burn those extra calories and check out some fun water sports and recreation centers in the area!